numpy/numpy/doc/source/user/basics.creation.rst

 that certainly is much more work and requires significantly more advanced knowledge to interface with C or C++.

-6) use of special library functions (e.g., SciPy, pandas, and opencv)
+6) Use of special library functions (e.g., SciPy, pandas, and OpenCV)
 =====================================================================

 NumPy is the fundamental library for array containers in the Python Scientific Computing